miketikh/gauntlet-tutor-dashboard/docs/general_project_plan.md

 ## Success Criteria

-- [ ] Admin can log in with Firebase auth
+- [x] Admin can log in with Supabase auth
+- [x] Reusable component library complete (20+ components)
+- [x] All components properly documented and tested
 - [ ] All mock data appears correctly across all views
 - [ ] Navigation works seamlessly between all pages
 - [ ] Calculations are accurate and consistent